omriAckley/isopod/readme.md

 const isopod = require('isopod');
 ```

-When using from the browser, download it then in your html include a `<script>` pointing to the correct file.
+When using from the browser, download it, then in your html include a `<script>` pointing to the correct file.
 The script will make `isopod` a global variable.

 For example you might run: